Tysmenytsia: History

-Tysmenytsia was first mentioned in documents from 1143, and in 1449, when the village belonged to the Kingdom of Poland, it received Magdeburg rights from Polish king Kazimierz Jagiellonczyk.
-At that time, it was a royal town, with a Polish name of Tysmienica.
-Due to its location near the restless southern border of Poland, Tysmienica was frequently raided and burned to the ground, by the Crimean Tatars and Wallachians.
+Tysmenytsia was first mentioned in documents from 1143, and in 1449, when the village belonged to the Kingdom of Poland, it received Magdeburg rights from Polish king Casimir IV Jagiellon.
+At that time, it was a royal town, with a Polish name of Tyśmienica.
+Due to its location near the restless southern border of Poland, Tyśmienica was frequently raided and burned to the ground, by the Crimean Tatars and Wallachians.
+Around 1540, Armenian merchant warehouses in Tyśmienica were mentioned.

-A local Roman Catholic parish was founded by the Voivode of Braclaw Voivodeship, Mikolaj Potocki.
+A local Roman Catholic parish was founded by the Voivode of Bracław Voivodeship, Mikołaj Potocki.
 The church was operated by the Dominican friars under prior Szymon Okolski, who opened a school here.
-At that time, Tysmienica belonged to the Potocki family, who invited Armenian merchants to the town.
+At that time, Tyśmienica belonged to the Potocki family, who invited Armenian merchants to the town.
+It became home to one of the Armenian communes in Poland.
 The Dominican monastery was destroyed in 1676, during the Polish–Ottoman War (1672–76), rebuilt in 1678, and expanded in 1763.
-In 1759, an Armenian church was opened in Tysmienica.

-In 1686, King Jan III Sobieski visited the town, awaiting Polish soldiers, who returned from a raid on Moldova.
+In 1686, King John III Sobieski visited the town, awaiting Polish soldiers, who returned from a raid on Moldova.
 Sobieski stayed in a house which was later named “Panski Dom”, and which was demolished in 1939.
+In 1759, an Armenian church was opened in Tyśmienica.

-In 1772, Tysmienica was annexed by the Habsburg Empire, and remained in Austrian Galicia until late 1918 (see Partitions of Poland).
+In 1772, Tysmienica was annexed by the Habsburg Empire in the First Partition of Poland, and remained in Austrian Galicia until 1918.
 The town, which burned in several fires, lost its importance to the nearby Stanislawow (now Ivano-Frankivsk), and lost its charter.
 In 1900, Tysmenytsia was in Tłumacz powiat.